bastibe/transplant/README.md

    they should be: `mex -lzmq messenger.c -I/usr/local/include -Dchar16_t=UINT16_T`.

+2. Add the _messenger_ mexfile and *transplant_remote.m* to your
+   Matlab path.

-2. On the Python side, make sure to have PyZMQ and Numpy installed as well.
+3. On the Python side, make sure to have PyZMQ and Numpy installed as well.

-3. If `matlab` is not reachable in your shell, give the full path to your Matlab executable to the `Matlab` constructor.
+4. If `matlab` is not reachable in your shell, give the full path to your Matlab executable to the `Matlab` constructor.

+5. If you indent to start Matlab on a remote computer, make sure that computer is reachable through SSH and fullfills the above steps.

 LICENSE
 -------